-Apple says a new campus, 20,000 jobs are on the way
+Apple: We'll pay $38B in taxes and add 20,000 jobs in the U.S.

 Related: The economy is doing great.
 Here's what could derail it

-The company also said Wednesday that it's planning a $30 billion investment in its facilities across the United States, adding 20,000 more jobs at existing offices and a new campus in a yet-to-be-disclosed location.
+The $30 billion investment in the company's facilities across the United States will include a new campus in a yet-to-be-disclosed location.

 The campus will "initially house technical support for customers," according to the press release.
-Apple declined to say more about the planned campus and said more information will be disclosed later this year.
+Apple declined to give further details about the planned campus, saying more information will be disclosed later this year.

 Campuses generally refer to a sprawling facility where Apple employees -- working on everything from engineering to customer service -- report for duty.
 The company currently has two such locations: one in Silicon Valley and another in Austin, Texas.

-At least $10 billion will go toward building new data centers -- massive computer warehouses that store information to support services like Apple's Siri, iMessage and Apple Music, the company said.
+At least $10 billion of the new investment will go toward building new data centers -- massive computer warehouses that store information to support services like Apple's Siri, iMessage and Apple Music, the company said.

 Apple already has data centers in seven states.
-In August, the company announced plans to open a data center in Des Moines, Iowa that would cost $1.3 billion and create 550 construction and operations jobs.
+In August, the company announced plans to open a data center in Des Moines, Iowa, that would cost $1.3 billion and create 550 construction and operations jobs.

 CEO Tim Cook also tweeted images Wednesday of a groundbreaking ceremony for a data center in Reno, Nevada.